Dec 04, 2017

 One-year-old Camden is benefitting from the innovation of the acute pain service team at Dayton Children’s.
 He received a spinal block instead of inhaling a gas or having anesthetic placed in an IV.
 He is numb from the waist down, but doesn’t need to be “put under” or have a breathing tube for surgery.
 In addition, he won’t have the side effects that can come with general anesthesia medication – nausea, vomiting and constipation.

-“He won’t need time to wake-up from the anesthesia, so that is very comforting for us,” says mom ???.
+“He won’t need time to wake-up from the anesthesia, so that is very comforting for us,” says Camden's mom.
 “Knowing that he will be back with us sooner, with less grogginess, eases our worries a little bit.”

 New spinal block procedure provides anesthesia alternative for babies -